The contents of this database are in

 Type King for hits on this name, whether the subject of a film, the name of a producer, a place name, etc.

 Media allows you to limit your search to films, videos or sound recordings.

 Title allows you to find a document using one or more words in the title.

 Type house for titles of films, videos or sound recordings that include this word.

-The Date search will locate films, videos or sound records created or distributed on a specific year or precise date, with the syntax YYYY-MM-DD.
+Date search will locate films, videos or sound recordings created or distributed on a specific year or precise date, with the syntax YYYY-MM-DD.

 Type 2010-11-19 for documents produced or broadcast or released on November 19, 2010.